MichaelStollBayreuth/EulerProducts/HOWTO_speedup.md

    If the instance needs some local context from within the proof, add `have/let <some name> <possibly some args> : <name> <args> := <term>` at a suitable place in the proof instead.
+5. Remove the `set_option` line before the declaration.

 It may be the case that `<term>` again triggers a slow instance search, so this procedure may beed to be repeated.